mrVanDalo/stepp0r/README.md

 ### Data

-Modules have them too, and the convention is `<Modulename>Data`.
+Modules have them too, and the convention is `<ModuleName>Data`.
-It holds the Constant values for the modul or this artifact (Color or Note for example).
+It holds the Constant values for the module or this artifact (`Color` or `Note` for example).
 Its a dictionary (table).
-For more complex objects it has a access key (containing the indecies to access parts of the complex object)
+For more complex objects it has a access key (containing the indices to access parts of the complex object)

 # Changelog